photoprism/photoprism-docs/docs/user-guide/advanced/metadata.md

 - keywords derived from location details

 ## Export
-PhotoPrism does not yet write back changes to EXIF or XMP (see [discussion](https://github.com/photoprism/photoprism/discussions/1092)).

-We want you to have access to your metadata independent from PhotoPrism or its database, that's why we create human-readable [YAML files](./export.md) with metadata you add to your files using PhotoPrism.
+We want you to be able to access your metadata independently of PhotoPrism and its database.
+That's why the indexer additionally creates [human-readable YAML sidecar files](export.md) that you can open with a text editor or other tools if needed.

+!!! note ""
+    PhotoPrism does not yet offer the ability to write changed metadata back to the original files to avoid eventual data loss and conflicts with third-party apps.
+See [GitHub Discussions](https://github.com/photoprism/photoprism/discussions/1092).